 When it comes to cleaning the grill in general, the cooking grates remain to be at the core of it all.
 It’s these parts that gets into contact with grease, food residues and even ashes to some extent, in case you’re using a charcoal grill.
 For cast iron, there’s more than just the layers of dirt to deal with because the material is prone to rust, which can sometimes make it deteriorate drastically.

 However, there’s a solution to this drawback and it’s all about how well you clean the grates.
 This article will show you how to clean cast iron grill grates by following 5 simple steps.

 How to clean cast iron grates in 5 simple steps

 When cleaning the grates after use, it’s important to allow them to cool down until it’s fairly warm in order to keep your hands safe.
 The first step is to remove the visible grease and food particles, and this is made simple with a grill brush.
 Most of them are designed with a scrapper on one end and a brush on the other, making it useful for both softer and stubborn stains.

-With the brush, it also easier to clean the sides of the grates, which most people often tend to overlook.
+With the brush, it also easier to clean the top or sides of the grates, which most people often tend to overlook.
 Pease note that if you’re dealing with grates that had been previously stored before cleaning, you might need to warm up the grates a little bit, so that peeling off the accumulated layers of dirt becomes simpler.
 In the event that it was cleaned prior to storage and you only need a quick fix before you start grilling, a home-made sanitizer will come in handy.